-The mean abundance of mainstem smolts was 6,173 during Treatment 1 and 7,793 during Treatment 2 (Figure 6.5) and did not amount to a statistically significant change in abundance (2tailed t-test, p = 0.180; Table 6.2).
-This is a key difference from results reported in the 2000-2017 data report and is entirely the result of including the smolt estimate from 2000 (excluding 2000: 2-tailed t-test, p = 0.039).
-As Treatment 1 flows began in June 1997, Coho smolts outmigrating in 2000 reared entirely under treatment 1 conditions and not under a combination of Treatment 1 and prior conditions.
-Including the estimate from 2000, the estimated mean abundance for Treatment lincreased from 5,479 to 6,173 smolts, which in turn reduced the difference between Treatment 1 and 2 to the point that they were not statistically different.
+The mean abundance of mainstem smolts was 6,173 during Treatment 1 and 7,910 during Treatment 2 (Figure 6.4) and did not amount to a statistically significant change in abundance (2-tailed t-test, p = 0.13; Table 6.1).
 Generally, smolt estimates varied more during Treatment 1 (range: 2,870-11,036) than during Treatment 2 (range: 6,573-10,935; Figure 6.3).
 This consistency in the year-to-year mainstem smolt yield during Treatment 2 is a potentially important outcome of the flow experiment.
-Maximum smolt yield was similar during each treatment period but minimum yield was lower during Treatment 1 and occurred more frequently (Figure 6.3).
-This indicates that freshwater carrying capacity was not increased by the Treatment 2.
-It suggests that under Treatment 2, poor yields were avoided more than raising the productivity of all years.
+Maximum smolt yield was similar during each treatment period but minimum yield was lower and occurred more frequently during Treatment 1 (Figure 6.3).
+This suggests that freshwater carrying capacity was not increased by the Treatment 2, rather, that the minimum smolt yield was increased.